Skip to content | Accessibility Information

 Line Plane Form

-This unit will engage you in the investigation of fundamental three-dimensional geometry; line, plane, and form.
+This module will engage you in the investigation of fundamental three-dimensional geometry; line, plane, and form.
 Through a series of tasks these elements will be explored using 2D drawing techniques and 3D making approaches, to arrive at a collection of pieces that explore three-dimensional visual language.

 Principles and Approaches to Making